littlemind/classicthesis/README.md

 For my thesis in Utrecht, the Netherlands, I adopted André Miede's version for the booklet constrains required at Utrecht University (size: 17 cm x 24 cm).
 Therefore, margins and text-layout had to be altered, discharging the typographic guidelines used in the original template.
 In addition, the outline of front- and backmatter is changed to convey a more common outline used in various theses at Utrecht University.

 Major changes:
-* size changed to height 17 cm x 24 cm (width x height)
+* size changed to 17 cm x 24 cm (width x height)
-* ordering of front- and backmatter
+* arrangement of front- and backmatter
 * include Proefschrift, CV, and dutch summary in the back of document

 The complied thesis can be found at [ClassicThesis.pdf](https://www.dropbox.com/s/no538uhyfsnzo7d/ClassicThesis.pdf?dl=1).